dotnet/AspNetCore.Docs/aspnet/security/authorization/secure-data.rst

 Require SSL and authenticated users
 ------------------------------------

-In the ``ConfigureServices`` method of the *Startup.cs* file, add the :dn:cls:`~Microsoft.AspNetCore.Mvc.RequireHttpsAttribute` authorization filter that requires all requests are HTTPS:
+In the ``ConfigureServices`` method of the *Startup.cs* file, add the :dn:cls:`~Microsoft.AspNetCore.Mvc.RequireHttpsAttribute` authorization filter that requires all requests use HTTPS:

 .. literalinclude::  secure-data/samples/final/Startup.cs
   :language: c#
-  :start-after:  // Require SSL.
+  :start-after:  #region snippet_SSL
-  :end-before:  // Default authentication policy
+  :end-before:  #endregion
   :dedent: 12

 If you are using Visual Studio, see :ref:`Enable-ssl-visual-studio-label`.